-2 "To worship is to quicken the conscience by the holiness of God, to feed the mind with the truth of God, to purge the imagination by the beauty of God, to open the heart to the love of God and to devote the will to the purpose of God".
-William Temple (1881-1894)
+2 "To worship is to quicken the conscience by the holiness of God, to feed the mind with the truth of God, to purge the imagination by the

 The trustees and governing body of our school have the responsibility for ensuring that the school meets the requirements for worship detailed in the Statutory Inspection of Anglican and Methodist Schools (SIAMS) Evaluation Document.
 They are also tasked with monitoring and evaluating the impact of worship on the school community in consultation with the headteacher.